 “That sounds like it will work.”

-“As soon as I’m finished with my World Geography homework we should go to the house and finish setting things up for our birthday bash tomorrow.
+“As soon as I’m finished with my World Geography homework we should go to the house and finish setting things up for our birthday party tomorrow.
 I should be done in about fifteen minutes, so maybe you could let Aunt Nora know, and I’ll let Todd know when I’m done.”

 She left to tell Aunt Nora, and I finished my reading assignment.
 I got up from the kitchen table where I’d been doing my homework and took my stuff into my bedroom.
 Then I walked across the hall and saw Todd lying on his bed.